Vol 8 (2021)

 This issue is guest edited by Kenta Funahashi (Kyoto University) and Shinya Ishizaka (Kyoto University/National Institutes for the Humanities, Japan) and draws on research presented at the Japan-Edinburgh Workshop “Social Movements and the Subaltern in Postcolonial South Asia” held jointly by the Centre for South Asian Studies, University of Edinburgh and the scheme of programs, “Young Researcher Overseas Visits Program for Vitalizing Brain Circulation” (JSPS, Japan) and “Contemporary India Area Studies (INDAS)” (NIHU, Japan) on the 17th, October 2012 at the University of Edinburgh.

 Marginalities & AspirationsVol 1 No 1 (2012)We are very proud to announce the launch of a new South Asian studies journal: The South Asianist!
 Our inaugural issue titled: Marginalities and Aspirations was previewed during a special event honouring public health practitioner and human rights defender Dr. Binayak Sen on the 14th of June at the University of Edinburgh's School of Social and Political Science.
-The full issue, with articles, a film review, and two video interviews, are open access, and downloadable free of cost.
-We are particularly thankful to the Edinburgh University Library and the wonderful team that worked tirelessly to build, support and host this online journal in coordination with the journal's editorial team.
+The full issue - including articles, a film review, and two video interviews - including one with Dr. Sen - are now available.
+We would particularly like to thank Edinburgh University's Digital Library and the wonderful team that worked tirelessly to build, support and host the online journal in coordination with the journal's editorial team and graphic designer.
 We hope this will be the beginning of a fruitful, widely accessible periodical covering critical issues related to the study of South Asia.

 In coordination with the South Asian Anthropologist's Group, The South Asianist has created this special conference issue featuring titles and abstracts of the presentations in the order in which they were delivered.
 The aim of this project is to provide a space that captures some of the unique qualities and cumulative learning that occurs during the unique workshop/conference event.
 SAAG 2012 was hosted jointly by Social Anthropology and the Centre for South Asian Studies from the 4th to the 6th, September 2012 in the Old Library, Institute of Geography, University of Edinburgh, Drummond Street, Edinburgh.
 A relaxed and friendly event, SAAG aims to stimulate intellectual debate and dialogue on current research and emerging issues in the study of South Asia.
 Papers are pre-circulated to participants and the format for the panels is: paper presentation by discussant, author’s response and then open discussion.